aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-javascript/_index.md

 - **Security Considerations:** While JavaScript actions can control the behavior of a PDF document, they rely on the PDF viewer's support for JavaScript.
 Not all PDF viewers may honor these scripts, and users might have JavaScript execution disabled for security reasons.

-- **Customization:** You can modify the JavaScript code to perform additional actions upon expiry, such as disabling certain features, redirecting to a specific page, or logging the event.
+- **Customization:** Modify the JavaScript code to perform additional actions upon expiry, such as disabling certain features, redirecting to a specific page, or logging the event.
 Additionally, if necessary, you can check only the date of expiry without specifying the time.

 <script type="application/ld+json">
 {